harshita170802/female_fitness/README.md

 # Get In Shape

-A responsive web application chat-app used with Html Css Javascript react redux and back end with firebase.
+A responsive web application used with Html Css Javascript react redux and back end with firebase.